helloRupa/intro-redux/README.md

 # Intro to Redux
 One store to rule them all!!
-Just ask Smeagol.
-He'll tell you.

 If you want to do more reading, here's a slideshow I made and didn't use: https://docs.google.com/presentation/d/1S0D2Gdsc75YuEZkXZ_tbg3_aYRZvspNb7DUf6fmqIoc/edit?usp=sharing

 Complete code solution, including bonuses and comments: https://github.com/helloRupa/intro-redux/blob/solution/mini-redux.js

 ## By the end of this lesson, you should be able to:
-Explain the Redux cycle using the correct terms.
+Explain the Redux data flow using the correct terms.
 Make a mental jigsaw!!

 ## But Why?
 - Redux can make it easier for us to manage state in our applications